Veterans and Asbestos

 Doctor Match Program

 We use these factors to accurately match you with top mesothelioma doctors.

 List of Wars

-Veterans who were deployed to foreign countries where combat occurred also face a unique asbestos exposure risk.
-Many of the countries where combat occurred hosted a bevy of asbestos-laden buildings.
-Veterans in the vicinity of these buildings could have unknowingly been exposed.
+Veterans deployed to combat zones in foreign countries face a unique asbestos exposure risk.
+Many of these countries had a bevy of asbestos-laden buildings.
+Veterans in the vicinity could have unknowingly been exposed.

-Military men and women who served overseas in Iraq are one group facing this risk.
-A large amount of asbestos that was mined in the United States was sent to Iraq in the decades prior to the Iraqi War.
-As the war was fought, buildings built with asbestos have been destroyed.
-This has caused asbestos fibers to be released into the air posing a potential threat to these veterans.
+Men and women who served in Iraq are one group facing this risk.
+A large amount of asbestos mined in the United States was sent to Iraq in the decades prior to the Iraq War.
+As the war was fought, buildings built with asbestos were destroyed, causing asbestos fibers to contaminate the oxygen in military zones.